aef1004/blogdown_academia_2020/content/publication/SolaVAX/index.md

   preview_only: false
 links: null
 projects: null
-publication: Preprint on bioRxiv
+publication: Vaccines
 publication_short:
 publication_types:
 - "2"
-publishDate: "2020-11-13T00:00:00Z"
+publishDate: "2021-4-01T00:00:00Z"
 summary: The paper describes a novel inactivated SARS-CoV-2 vaccination strategy that induces protection in hamsters.
 tags:
 - Source Themes
-title: "A Whole Virion Vaccine for COVID-19 Produced Via a Novel Inactivation Method:  Results from Animal Challenge Model Studies"
+title: "A Whole Virion Vaccine for COVID-19 Produced via a Novel Inactivation Method and Preliminary Demonstration of Efficacy in an Animal Challenge Model"
 ---

 {{% alert note %}}